By Alkis Karmpaliotis, High School Student NYC

 Founder of AppreciateOpera.org

-There are many opera houses across the world, and each one has its unique qualities and characteristics.
+There are many great opera houses across the world, and each one has its unique qualities and characteristics.
 There is so much to judge when comparing opera companies, including the singers they attract, the repertoire they perform, the strength of their orchestra and chorus, and the acoustics and beauty of their theater.
 Making a list like this is a huge challenge, as there were many amazing opera houses that I had to exclude.
-Additionally, each of these companies offers something different and interesting to its audience, so when it comes to ranking them, there's really no single right answer.
-With that being said, let's jump right into the list.
+After all, each of these companies offers something different and interesting to its audience, so when it comes to ranking them, there's really no single right answer.
+That said, here's a list of my favorite opera houses, in no particular order:

 Teatro la Fenice